Getting error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s better to have a pro like one from Roland J. Down Service Experts in Albany handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.
+It’s best to let a pro like one from Roland J. Down Service Experts in Albany handle repairing or replacing this part.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely happy with our furnace repair in Albany.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*